mvnaol2026/Gravity-Does-Not-Exist/EN/06_chapters_17-20.md

 Now, with the mechanism of inertia described in the preceding chapter understood, we can precisely define what mass actually is.
 For without a comprehension of exactly how a body interacts with the aol medium, discussing mass would be premature.

 And here, it is essential to immediately eliminate a fundamental error of science — matter does not possess an inherent property to resist its own displacement.
 Matter, in and of itself, does absolutely nothing.
 Matter is totally, fundamentally passive.
-Matter possesses only one capability—it can be in motion when it is pushed.
+Matter possesses only one capability — it can be in motion when it is pushed.
 Matter is capable of doing nothing more.
 Inertia has shown us the main point: a body does not "preserve its own motion"; it continues to be driven by the medium through the constantly arising aol wedges.

 And the next question immediately appears.